mirawara/transcriber/README.md

 <h2>😉 Tips: </h2>

 Use ChatGPT to write the transcript better, punctuation included.
-It can also be useful for summaries and concept maps.
+It can also be useful for summaries and maps.

 <h2>💖Like my work?</h2>